mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 ### `FloatingContainerForceNativeTitleBar` (Linux only)

-Since release 3.6 the library supports native titlebars and window decorations for floating widgets on Linux (thanks to a user contribution).
+Since release 3.6 the library supports native title bars and window decorations for floating widgets on Linux (thanks to a user contribution).
-Native titlebars and window decorations are supported by most Linux window managers, such as Compiz or Xfwm.
+Native title bars and window decorations are supported by most Linux window managers, such as Compiz or Xfwm.
 Some window managers like KWin do not properly support this feature.
 Native floating widgets look better because of the native styling and the support all window manager features like snapping to window borders or maximizing.
-The library tries to detect the window manager and activates native window decorations if possible:
+The library tries to detect the window manager during runtime and activates native window decorations if possible:

 ![FloatingContainerForceNativeTitleBar true](cfg_flag_FloatingContainerForceNativeTitleBar_true.png)